Všejany: Geography

 Všejany is located about 18 km south of Mladá Boleslav and 33 km northeast of Prague.
 It lies on the border between the Central Elbe Table and Jizera Table.
 The highest point is at 255 m above sea level.
 The Vlkava River flows through the municipality.

 History

 The first written mention of Všejany is from 1382.

+Demographics

 Transport

 Všejany is located on the railway line Mladá Boleslav–Nymburk.

 Sights

-The landmark of Všejany is the Church of Saint John the Baptist.
+The main landmark of Všejany is the Church of Saint John the Baptist.
 It is originally a Gothic church, rebuilt in the Baroque style.